hackthackathon/llm4hack/quickguide_for_organizers.md

-# Quick Guide to LLMs for Participants
+# Quick Guide to LLMs for Organizers